ddaypunk06/gatsby-blog/src/posts/2020-12-31-election-anxiety-covid-depression.md

 ## On to the Music

 Something that I would like to continue in these posts is to identify a song that states how I felt when writing that post, or just a song I really like.
-It is really cool to see a band doing ska again, much like Keep Flying does.
+It is really cool to see a band doing ska/punk again, much like Keep Flying does.
+It reminds me of a kind of modern Goldfinger.
 This song in many ways parallels how anxiety affects my life, and part of the solution to it, my partner... my wife:

 `youtube: eIpcdoo2Ejs`